What is inductive reasoning?

-Sample inductive reasoning tests - Free
+Free inductive reasoning tests

 Here you can take our free inductive tests to show you how they work in improving your score.

-Free Sample Inductive Reasoning Test 1
+Free Inductive Reasoning Example Test 1

 It is good to remember that inductive reasoning, abstract reasoning, and even logical reasoning are frequently used interchangeably.
-Inductive, abstract and logical reasoning tests are all in fact slightly different with specific differents.
-However, it is important to note that the conept behind both inductive and abstract reasoning tests is to use and assess the candidate's logical problem solving ability.
+Inductive, abstract and logical reasoning tests are all in fact slightly different with specific differences.
+However, it is important to note that the concept behind both inductive and abstract reasoning tests is to use and assess the candidate's logical problem solving ability.
 Candidates going for technical and engineering jobs with often find that they will be set an inductive psychometric test.

 Inductive reasonings test have you thinking against the clock as you have to spot patterns from the sequences of images or graphics.
 One has to notice the variables and difference that occur across the sequence.
-This will involve inductive reasoning and as figure out the patterns in the graphics.
+This will involve inductive reasoning as you figure out the patterns in the graphics.

 As with all aptitude tests, it is good practice to try to work accurately, but also quickly.
-Try one of your free sample tests above in the free section.

 Inductive logic and deductive logic are different.
 Deductive reasoning requires you to look at the clauses and their outcomes.
 These are explored and discounted in both a positive and negative sense in order to arrive at the only possible outcome without contradicting the given premises.
 One such example of deductive reasoning is the Sudoku puzzle.
 On the other hand, inductive reasoning is open and analytic.
 It is about reaching a general conclusion given one's perception of patterns observed in specific events.
 Many real-life situations and conversations use inductive reasoning - this is one reason why they inductive psychometric tests are popular with employers.

 Below is part two of the above inductive reasoning video tutorial.